Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-08-tips-and-tricks-process-design-part-2.md

 ## Impressions

-The Designer Desk allows any end user to create a prototype for their ideas.
+The Designer Desk allows any end user to create a prototype based on their ideas.
-They can design the workflow and form, test their idea, verify it, change it until they are satisfied.
+They can design the workflow and form, test the created application, verify it, change it until they are satisfied with the result.
 In addition, they can add a description what should happen, without bothering to make it actually work or fear to break anything.
 They can just describe something like “send attachment with name X via mail to the supervisor of A and attachment with name Y to supervisor of supervisor of B” and let the IT see how to implement this.
 This is great for both sides.
-The end user can test/change to their hearts content and the IT gets finally useful requirements.
-What’s even better is that all information and test-run data is accessible to the IT.
+The end user can test and adapt to their hearts content and the IT finally gets precisely described requirements.
+What’s even better all information and test-run data is accessible to the IT.
 This is clearly a win-win situation and I like it a lot.
 To summarize the benefits: